 That said, we’ve seen more than a little GDPR scaremongering, so as you seek to establish what changes are needed in your school, it’s worth keeping a sense of perspective.
 The Information Commissioner has made it clear that the GDPR is not designed to trip up organisations.
 For those schools and academy trusts who already follow ICO and DfEE guidelines, getting to grips with the GDPR should be more of a step change than a complete overhaul.

 What’s more, rather than being seen as a purely backroom data governance matter, there are potential opportunities to be had from GDPR compliance that can have a direct positive impact in the classroom and beyond.
 These include the following:

 - Greater transparency.
 At its heart, the GDPR aims to prevent data subjects from being in the dark about what happens to their personal data.
-If schools embrace the new rules in areas such as easier-to-understand privacy policies and access to records, the net result should be better informed parents and pupils, helping to give students a better understanding of what you’re trying to achieve, and how.
+If schools embrace the rules in areas such as easier-to-understand privacy notices and access to records, the net result should be better informed parents and pupils, helping to give students a better understanding of what you’re trying to achieve, and how.

 - A streamlined data ecosystem.
-Becoming GDPR compliant involves a thorough audit of your existing data estate.
+Being GDPR compliant involves a thorough audit of your existing data estate.
 This can often be an opportunity to identify better, more efficient ways of managing and storing that data, ditching legacy systems and helping you make better use of your resources.

 - A safer environment.
 A big part of the GDPR involves assessing possible risks to the rights and freedoms of data subjects (e.g. pupils and staff) and addressing those risks.
 By doing this (and especially through explaining to pupils and parents the safeguards you have in place), it can help increase their confidence in your ability to provide a safe environment.